Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 [T]he iron cauldron changed into a lily pad on which I sat, surrounded by the cool waters of a pond.
 I could sleep or just sit there.
 It was very comfortable (Wivell, 1994, p.
 1203).

-Mair (1987) notes the story of a youth being tortured by his stepmother is based on a Dunhuang transformation text with two versions dated 946 and 949, respectively (p.
+Mair (1987) notes that the story of a youth being tortured by his stepmother is based on a Dunhuang transformation text with two versions dated 946 and 949, respectively (p.
 43).
 The text focuses on the trials of the future Emperor Shun.
-[1] The boiling episode does not, however, appear in the story.
+[1] However, the boiling episode does not appear in the story.

 He [Laozi] had (long) hairs on the temples and his head was hoary; his body was sixteen feet tall; he wore a heavenly cap and held a metal staff.
 He took Yin Xi with him to convert the barbarians.
 (Once arrived in India) he withdrew to the Shouyang 首陽 mountains, covered by a purple cloud.
 The barbarian king suspected him of sorcery (妖).
 He (attempted) to boil him in a cauldron, but (the water) did not grow hot … [2]

-I find this source particularly amusing because the high god of Daoism is in essence subjected to the same punishment as the one he suggests for Sun Wukong.
+I find this source particularly amusing because the high god of Daoism is in essence subjected to the same punishment as the one that he later suggests for Sun Wukong!

 The reaction vessel has fire around it (when it is placed inside the heating apparatus), under it (when it is placed over the heating apparatus), or above it (when it is entirely covered by ashes inside the heating apparatus).
 It may contain an inner reaction-case in which the ingredients are placed.
 In a more complex model, a “water-vessel” containing water and a “fire-vessel” containing the ingredients can be assembled, the former above and the latter below or vice versa.
 The vessel must be hermetically closed and should not bear any openings or cracks.